serverless/serverless/docs/providers/azure/guide/quick-start.md

 ### Creating or removing Azure Functions

-To create a new Azure Function within your function app, run the following command from within your app's directory:
+To create a new Azure Function within your service, run the following command from within your app's directory:

 ```bash
 # -n or --name for name of new function